 Dunkirk and the use of Shepard Tone

 Dunkirk, Christopher Nolan’s much anticipated latest film has proved a smash with audiences, becoming the 13th highest grossing film of 2017 so far despite being released towards the end of July.
-The film’s subject strays from Christopher Nolan’s renowned fantasy and science fiction work and is instead a gritty...almost 2 years ago
+The film’s subject strays from Christopher Nolan’s renowned fantasy and science fiction work and is instead a gritty...about 2 years ago

 This month we're talking about...
 ITV!

 This month on the Director's Cut website, we're curious to hear your thoughts on all things ITV.
 What do you like?
 What would you change?
 Has Broadchurch gripped you this series?
 Or are you more into the big Saturday night entertainment shows?
-If you were in control at ITV for...about 2 years ago
+If you were in control at ITV for...over 2 years ago

 ‘Which actor would you like to play you in film’: are fans like their favourite films stars?

 This week in the YouGov office we’ve been talking about Disney’s new live action film Beauty and the Beast starring Emma Watson.
 The film has broken box office records, earning £18.4 million in the UK, securing the fifth biggest opening weekend ever.
-Disney have attempted to give the film a...about 2 years ago
+Disney have attempted to give the film a...over 2 years ago

 Terrestrial Sport on TV

 The final whistle may soon be blown on live sport being shown on terrestrial television, but does it matter?
-Has live sport on terrestrial TV run its race, or is there life in the old dog yet… Beyond, what are known as ‘Category A’ sporting events (the Olympics, the Football...about 2 years ago
+Has live sport on terrestrial TV run its race, or is there life in the old dog yet… Beyond, what are known as ‘Category A’ sporting events (the Olympics, the Football...over 2 years ago

 The BRITS defining moments: Director's Cut app results

 As the Brits comes to a close for another year, we’ve been asking Director’s cut members about their most iconic moment in the history of the Brits, over on the Director’s Cut app.
 Amongst members, the most defining moment of the BRITS goes to Jarvis Cocker, and his crashing of...over 2 years ago

 This month we're talking about...
 BBC Two!